NoahGX/Recurrent-Neural-Networks/README.md

 - Visualization of prediction results for different names across different models.

 ## Usage
-- Ensure all prerequisites are installed.
-- Open the notebooks in Jupyter or another environment that is compatible.
-- Run the cells from top to bottom in order to train the model and see the predictions.
+Run each cell sequentially to train the model and see the predictions.

 ## Prerequisites
 - Python 3.6 or newer